-There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
+\sqsupset There are three additional levels in the appeals process after Level 2 (fo or a total of five levels of appeal).

-□ If you want to go on to a Level 3 appeal the details on how to do this are in the written notice you get after your Level 2 appeal decision.
+\Box If you want to go on to a Level 3 appeal the details on how to \circ do this are in the written notice you get after your Level 2 appeal decision.